The tenets of a relationship are not only upholding but applicable to every relationship that wants to thrive.

 Over the decades, we have seen several fundamental principles of healthy relationships, but there is no emphasis placed on some unique ones.
 And like the Bible says, if one fails in one law, he is guilty of all; that works for a relationship too.

 I know you seek a healthy friendship, love relationship, and even a parent-children relationship, so why not get it right?
-Here are some of the principles of a healthy relationship that I think has tasted neglect over the years.
+Here are some of the tips for a healthy relationship that I think has tasted neglect over the years.

 However, compromise cannot be made in every situation; knowing what/what not to compromise will make a lot of difference.